 sudo access, depending on how credentials were setup.
 On remote systems, you may need different credentials to grant you access to the remote system you are trying to backup or restore.

-You should always use the most recent minor version of a release to backup and/or restore your Tower installation version.
-For example, if the current version of Tower that you are on is 3.0.0, 3.0.1, or 3.0.2, use only the 3.0.2 installer.
+You should always use the most recent minor version of a release to backup and/or restore your platform installation version.
+For example, if the current platform version you are on is 2.0.x, use only the latest 2.0 installer.

 setup.sh to do a restore from the default restore file path,